 CAS2Net is the software tool used to capture CCAS related data necessary throughout the annual CCAS cycle.
-At the end of the pay pool process, once the pay pool managers have approved the OCS, pay adjustments, awards and rating of record decisions, CAS2Net data will be uploaded to the Defense Civilian Personnel Data System (DCPDS) to update official employee personnel records.
+At the end of the pay pool process, once the pay pool managers have approved the OCS, pay adjustments, and awards decisions, CAS2Net data will be uploaded to the Defense Civilian Personnel Data System (DCPDS) to update official employee personnel records.

 As mentioned earlier, CAS2Net is the tool you and your supervisor will use to document contribution planning, mid-point reviews, additional feedback, self-assessments, and supervisor assessments.
-CAS2Net will retain only four years of the approved appraisals IAW 5 CFR § 293.402 and 5 CFR 293.404 plus the documents for the current rating cycle.

 Please go to the AcqDemo website to download a copy of the AcqDemo CAS2Net Guide.
 The guide provides step-by-step instructions for using CAS2Net for both employees and supervisors.
 You must be on a CAC-enabled computer to access CAS2Net.